Information about this exciting field:

 For information regarding performance of the graduates of the Chattahoochee Technical College Occupational Therapy Assistant program on the National Board for Certification in Occupational Therapy (NBCOT) examination, click here.

-Occupational Therapy Assistant occupational courses will be completed in four (4) semesters.
+Occupational Therapy Assistant occupational courses will be completed in five (5) semesters.

 - Occupational Therapy Assistant Program Admission Information Marietta Campus Summer 2017

 - OTA Admission Points Summer 2017

 - OTA Program Clinical Observation Form 2017